-Local government action is another pathway for transforming the market for water heating and space heating equipment, and the California Energy Commission (2019) recently approved applications from six cities for code changes that encourage building electrification.
-In July 2019, Berkeley prohibit the connection of new homes to natural gas infrastructure, effectively banned natural gas in new construction within city limits (Myers 2019), and a flurry of local government action has followed.
-Dozens of cities, from Carlsbad in the south, to San Luis Obispo in the central coast, to Windsor and Davis in the north, have taken steps ranging from prohibiting natural gas use in new building construction to creating monetary incentives that encourage consumers to purchase electric heat pump appliances.
+State policymakers are also actively working with local governments, as exemplified by the California Energy Commission's (2019) approval of applications from six cities for building code changes that encourage electrification.
+In July 2019, Berkeley prohibited the connection of new homes to natural gas infrastructure, effectively banning natural gas use in new construction within city limits (Myers 2019).
+Dozens of cities, from Carlsbad in the south, to San Luis Obispo in the central coast, to Windsor and Davis in the north, have followed suit, taking steps ranging from prohibiting natural gas use in new building construction to creating monetary incentives that encourage consumers to purchase electric heat pump appliances.